-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-The Investment Manager uses the Lombard Odier ESG/CAR Industrial Materiality Rating Methodology ("LO Rating Methodology") to analyse and score companies in which the Sub-Fund invests.
-The LO Rating Methodology looks at companies' business practices in relation to their broad ecosystem of stakeholders and uses a proprietary ESG materiality heatmap and rating methodology, allowing the Investment Manager to focus on the environmental, social and governance dimensions that matter most to a company across its value chain.
-Further information in relation to the LO Rating Methodology can be found in Schedule I.
+The Investment Manager uses the Lombard Odier ESG/CAR Industrial Materiality Rating Methodology ("LO ESG Materiality Rating Methodology") to analyse and score companies in which the Sub-Fund invests.
+The LO ESG Materiality Rating Methodology looks at companies' business practices in relation to their broad ecosystem of stakeholders and uses a proprietary ESG materiality heatmap and rating methodology, allowing the Investment Manager to focus on the environmental, social and governance dimensions that matter most to a company across its value chain.
+Further information in relation to the LO ESG Materiality Rating Methodology I.

-The LO Rating Methodology uses over 150 sustainability focused data points per company to analyse the environmental and social profile of the underlying corporate investments of the Sub-Fund.
+The LO ESG Materiality Rating Methodology uses over 150 sustainability focused data points per company to analyse the environmental and social profile of the underlying corporate investments of the Sub-Fund.
 Where available, these data points include data mapped against the themes identified by the principal adverse sustainability indicators established by SFDR (known as "PAIs").

-Based upon the scoring under the LO Rating Methodology, the Investment Manager adopts a selectivity approach and will invest at least 50% of the Sub-Fund's Corporate Portfolio in companies with a rating of B- or above.
+Based upon the scoring under the LO ESG Materiality Rating Methodology, the Investment Manager adopts a selectivity approach and will invest at least 50% of the Sub-Fund's Corporate Portfolio in companies with a rating of B- or above.